 - Excellent Multi-Generational Home

-Herbert House is set on the private, residential development of Tredington Park and lends itself perfectly to multi-generational living with a fantastically spacious, interlinking annexe.
+Herbert House is set on the private, residential development of Tredington Park.
 This comfortable period property was formally the Matron’s Quarters to the original hospital building, dating back to the early 1900’s.
-The whole plot totals 1.67 acres (1 acre paddock) and the house is located at the end of a private, gated driveway, surrounded by open countryside.
+The whole plot totals 1.67 acres (1 acre paddock) and the house is located at the end of a private, gated driveway, with a marvelous countryside outlook.

-The property is noticeably bright and spacious and the configuration offers versatility for modern family living.
+The property is bright and spacious and the configuration offers versatility for modern family and multi-generational living.
 It has been updated in part by the current owners and is not listed.
-In addition to a recently refurbished 3 bedroom cottage (which could be used as a long term or holiday let), the house benefits from a large link attached 2 bedroom, single storey annex as well as a 3 bedroom stable lodge, in need of some additional updating.
+The property benefits from a large link attached 2 bedroom, single storey annex as well as a 3 bedroom stable lodge, in need of some additional updating.

 Tredington is a small village in the parish of Stoke Orchard, close to Cheltenham it has a semi-rural feel and benefits from a village primary school rated Ofsted ‘outstanding’, it also allows for easy access to a wider range of secondary and independent schools.
 In addition it has a 12th Century Church and is within a mile of Sherdons Golf Course and Abbey Dressage Centre.